In this product guide:

 - How we selected

-It was a difficult choice to pick the adidas adios Pro 3 over shoes like the Nike Vaporfly 3, Saucony Endorphin Pro 4, Asics Metaspeed Sky, and the Nike Alphafly 3.
+Why did we recommend the adidas Adios Pro 4 over shoes like the Nike Vaporfly 3, Saucony Endorphin Pro 4, Asics Metaspeed Sky, and the Nike Alphafly 3?

-The Adios Pro 3 is a marathon shoe that will likely work for most runners – be it elites, intermediate, first-time marathoners, overpronators, supinators, or heel strikers.
-It doesn’t require a certain way to run, or for that matter, a recommended speed range.
+The Pro 3 was a marathon shoe that worked for most runners – be it elites, intermediate, first-time marathoners, overpronators, supinators, or heel strikers.
+It didn’t require a certain way to run, or for that matter, a recommended speed range.

 Nike Alphafly: At its best during forefoot strikers and speed quicker than 4:30 min/km.
 The insole placement is faulty.